 Set - Ready - Film is an accessible, regular workshop held at Film Plus each month, for emerging practitioners to learn through practice: from writing to directing, acting and cinematography.

-It’s an opportunity to get the practice you need to be ready for where it counts: on set!
+It’s an opportunity to get the practice you need to be ready for where it counts: on set and on location!

-Sign up, meet new people, shoot a short scene in under an hour, then share your rushes and learnings.
+Sign up, meet new people, shoot a short scene in under an hour, then share your takes and learnings.

 You get to see the same scene from other creative perspectives, get in there and try it out with the motto ‘fail early - fail often’.